Get ready for the lesbian Netflix shows you have to watch!

 Do you have no clue what to watch on Netflix?
 Because honestly, same.
-Over the years, their content has grown so exponentially that I often find myself scrolling through the streaming site for a good 30 to 45 minutes.
+Over the years, Netflix’s content has grown so exponentially that I often find myself scrolling through the streaming site for a good 30 to 45 minutes.

 And then I settle on something I’ve already seen anyway.
 Well, those days for you are now over!
-If you’re in need of a new show, or even better, a new lesbian Netflix show, I got just the list for you.
+If you’re in need of a new show, or even better, a new lesbian Netflix show, I’ve got just the list for you.

-Down below, you will find all the good lesbian Netflix shows, as well as shows that have lesbian characters or minor lesbian storylines.
 I know it will take a while to get through all of these, so you can thank me later.

-Lesbian Shows On Netflix
+The Best Lesbian Shows On Netflix

-- The Haunting of Bly Manor (2020)
+1. The Haunting of Bly Manor (2020)

 The second season of the Haunting of series gave us a beautiful lesbian love story between Dani and Jamie.